 I was invited to an Indian wedding earlier this year, thanks to my coworker and friend Akanksha.
 A North Indian wedding, to be specific.
 She and her husband are from Rajasthan, a state in India located in the Northern part of the country.

-What to wear to an Indian Wedding (for Women)
+What to Wear to an Indian Wedding (for Women)

 When attending an Indian wedding, you are very much encouraged (in fact, expected) to wear traditional Indian clothes.
 You could show up in a normal dress but you’ll stick out like a sore thumb.
 Personally, I’ve always wanted to wear a saree.
-They just look so elegant and beautiful!
+They just look so beautiful!

 Finding the appropriate clothing to wear was the first task we needed to tackle, and it was the most confusing and time-consuming one since there were so many options.
-And the colors, oh god the colors!
+And the colors, oh the colors!

 So in terms of what to wear, here are your most common options for women: